Taska Hand Open Palm

 LUKE Arm

-The LUKE arm, by Mobius Bionics, is the most advanced prosthesis on the market and the only commercially-available prosthesis with a powered shoulder (up to 10 powered joints), allowing a shoulder-level amputee to reach over their head.
+The LUKE arm, by Mobius Bionics, is the most advanced prosthesis on the market and the only commercially-available prosthesis with a powered shoulder (up to 10 powered joints), allowing shoulder-level amputees to reach over their head.

-Arm Dynamics recently conducted one of the first ever civilian test-fittings of the LUKE arm.
-Our patient, Steve Brown, was amazed by the LUKE arm’s intuitive motion-control interface and its unique ability to reach out and grasp things above the shoulder (something that's impossible with existing high-level prosthetic arms).
+Our Arm Dynamics clinicians conducted one of the first ever civilian test-fittings of the LUKE arm.
+Our patient, Steve Brown, was amazed by the LUKE arm’s intuitive motion-control interface and its unique ability to reach out and grasp things above the shoulder.
 According to Steve, the Luke Arm, “…will be life changing for the future of those with upper limb loss.”

 The Luke Arm has an intuitive wireless foot control system called an “IMU” that’s placed on the user’s shoes and reads the tilt of the foot to interpret each movement and control the functions of the arm.
 The wrist fluidly combines the flexion and extension with ulnar and radial deviation which allows users to grasp objects above the head or below the waist while keeping the hand level.
 Grip options for the hand include power grip, tool grip, fine pinch closed, fine pinch open, lateral pinch and chuck grip.